Monica Attard

-Monica Ann Attard OAM (born 12 December 1958) is an Australian journalist and academic.
+Monica Ann Attard (born 12 December 1958) is an Australian journalist and academic.

 Early life

 Attard was born to Maltese parents in Sydney, where she was educated at Bethlehem College, Ashfield and Santa Sabina College.
 She attended the University of Sydney, graduating with a Bachelor of Arts.
 She also holds a Bachelor of Laws from the University of New South Wales, which she attained in 2002.